openvinotoolkit/model_server/docs/binary_input.md

 - if input shape is [1,90,200,3] it will be resized into [1,100,200,3]
 - if input shape is [1,220,200,3] it will be resized into [1,200,200,3]

+When the endpoint (model or pipeline) shape supports any dimension value (`-1`), the image is not resized and it is enforced to have resolution aligned for entire batch of images.

+Resize functionality is also disabled by default for endpoints with layouts different than `...` and `NHWC` (or `N?HWC`, when modified by demultiplexer).

-Processing the binary image requests requires the model or the custom nodes to accept NHWC layout in BGR color format with data with the data range from 0-255.
+Processing the binary image requests requires the model or the custom nodes have layout compatible with `N...HWC` and BGR color format with data with the data range from 0-255.
 Original layout of the input data can be changed in the OVMS configuration in runtime.
 For example when the orignal model has input shape [1,3,224,224] add a parameter in the OVMS configuration "layout": "NHWC:NCHW" or the command line parameter `--layout NHWC:NCHW`.
-In result, the model will have effective shape [1,224,224,3].
+In result, the model will have effective shape [1,224,224,3] and layout `NHWC`, which is compatible with `N...HWC`.

 In case the model was trained with color format RGB and range other then 0-255, the [model optimizer](tf_model_binary_input.md)